-- · organization and offering (the amount of organizational and offering expenses in connection with the Initial Private Offering in excess of \$1,000,000 were previously paid by RGC); - · our pro-rata portion of fees and expenses related to any future spin-off transaction; - calculating our net asset value (including the cost and expenses of any independent valuation firm); - · fees and expenses payable to third parties, including agents, consultants or other advisers, in connection with monitoring financial and legal affairs for us and in providing administrative services, monitoring our investments and performing due diligence on our prospective portfolio companies or otherwise relating to, or associated with, evaluating and making investments; - · interest payable on debt incurred to finance our investments; - sales and purchases of our common stock and other securities; - · investment advisory and management fees; - · administration fees payable under the Administration Agreement; - · transfer agent and custodial fees; - federal and state registration fees;
+- · organization and offering (the amount of organizational and offering expenses in connection with the Initial Private Offering in excess of \$1,000,000 were previously paid by RGC); - · our pro-rata portion of fees and expenses related to any future spin-off transaction; - · calculating our net asset value (including the cost and expenses of any independent valuation firm); - fees and expenses payable to third parties, including agents, consultants or other advisers, in connection with monitoring financial and legal affairs for us and in providing administrative services, monitoring our investments and performing due diligence on our prospective portfolio companies or otherwise relating to, or associated with, evaluating and making investments; - · interest payable on debt incurred to finance our investments; - · sales and purchases of our common stock and other securities; - investment advisory and management fees; - · administration fees payable under the Administration Agreement; - transfer agent and custodial fees; - · federal and state registration fees; - · all costs of registration and listing our securities on any securities exchange; - · U.S. federal, state and local taxes; - · Independent directors' fees and expenses; - · costs of preparing and filing reports or other documents required by the SEC, the Financial Industry Regulatory Authority or other regulators;

-- · all costs of registration and listing our securities on any securities exchange; - · U.S. federal, state and local taxes; - · Independent directors' fees and expenses; - · costs of preparing and filing reports or other documents required by the SEC, the Financial Industry Regulatory Authority or other regulators; - · costs of any reports, proxy statements or other notices to stockholders, including printing costs; - · our allocable portion of any fidelity bond, directors' and officers' errors and omissions liability insurance, and any other insurance premiums; - · direct costs and expenses of administration, including printing, mailing, long distance telephone, copying, secretarial and other staff, independent auditors and outside legal costs; and - · all other expenses incurred by us, our Administrator or RGC in connection with administering our business, including payments under the Administration Agreement based on our allocable portion of our Administrator's overhead in performing its obligations under the Administration Agreement, including rent and the allocable portion of the cost of our Chief Compliance Officer and Chief Financial Officer and their respective staffs.
+- · costs of any reports, proxy statements or other notices to stockholders, including printing costs; - · our allocable portion of any fidelity bond, directors' and officers' errors and omissions liability insurance, and any other insurance premiums; - · direct costs and expenses of administration, including printing, mailing, long distance telephone, copying, secretarial and other staff, independent auditors and outside legal costs; and - · all other expenses incurred by us, our Administrator or RGC in connection with administering our business, including payments under the Administration Agreement based on our allocable portion of our Administrator's overhead in performing its obligations under the Administration Agreement, including rent and the allocable portion of the cost of our Chief Compliance Officer and Chief Financial Officer and their respective staffs.

-Operating expenses for the three months ended March 31, 2019 and 2018 were \$4,076,304 and \$1,690,847, respectively.
-Operating expenses increased for the three months ended March 31, 2019 from the three months ended March 31, 2018 primarily due to increased portfolio activity which resulted in increased overhead allocation expense, professional fees, the payment of incentive fees and interest expense.
-The increase in interest expense was a result of the use of our subscription line of credit to support our deployment of capital and increasing invested balance.
+Operating expenses for the three months ended June 30, 2019 and 2018 were \$5,025,981 and \$1,760,814, respectively.
+Operating expenses increased for the three months ended June 30, 2019 from the three months ended June 30, 2018 primarily due to increased portfolio activity which resulted in increased overhead allocation expense, professional fees, and payment of incentive fees.
 The increase in overhead allocation expense was driven by allocation of RGC personnel, time, and resources utilized on fund activity.
-Operating expenses per share for the three months ended March 31, 2019 and 2018 were \$0.27 per share and \$0.20 per share, respectively.
+Operating expenses per share for the three months ended June 30, 2019 and 2018 were \$0.32 per share and \$0.21 per share, respectively.